Top 20 Node.js Interview Questions and Answers

 });

-12. How to debug the code in Node.js?
+13. How to debug the code in Node.js?

-The static languages like C# and Java have tools like Visual Studio and Eclipse respectively for debugging.
+Static languages like C# and Java have tools like Visual Studio and Eclipse respectively for debugging.
 Node.js is based on JavaScript and in order to debug your JavaScript code we have console.log() and alert() statements.
 But Node.js supports other options as well for code debugging.
 It supports the following options:

-• The Built-In Debugger : A non-GUI tool to debug the Node.js code.
+• The Built-In Debugger: A non-GUI tool to debug the Node.js code.

-• Node Inspector : A GUI tool to debug the Node.js code with the help of chrome or opera browser.
+• Node Inspector: A GUI tool to debug the Node.js code with the help of Chrome or Opera browser.

 Note - The path module simply manipulates strings and does not interact with the file system to validate the paths.

-14. What is File System module in Node.js?
+15. What is File System module in Node.js?

-Node.js provides file system module (fs) to perform file I/O and directory I/O operations.
-The fs module provides both asynchronous or synchronous way to perform file I/O and directory I/O operations.
+Node.js provides a file system module (fs) to perform file I/O and directory I/O operations.
+The fs module provides both asynchronous or synchronous ways to perform file I/O and directory I/O operations.
 The synchronous functions have “Sync” word as a suffix with their names and return the value directly.
-In synchronous file I/O operation, Node doesn’t execute any other code while the I/O is being performed.
-By default, fs module functions are asynchronous, it means they return the output of the I/O operation as a parameter to a callback function.

-Node.js is best for developing the HTTP based application.
-But it is not only for developing the HTTP based application.
+Node.js is best for developing the HTTP-based application.
+But it is not only for developing the HTTP-based application.
 It can be used to develop other types of applications.
 Like as:

 • TCP server